Japan toughens defamation penalties after wrestler’s suicide

 Parliamentary deliberations on toughening the defamation law began in January after Hana Kimura took her own life at 22.

-Kimura faced bullying and insults on social media in 2020 after appearing on the Netflix show “Terrace House,” about three men and three women temporarily living together at a shared house in Tokyo.
+Kimura faced bullying and insults on social media in 2020 after appearing on “Terrace House,” a hugely popular reality show on Japan’s Fuji TV and Netflix, about three men and three women temporarily living together at a shared house in Tokyo.

+She became a target of hateful and vicious messages on social media after she was criticized for her performance in one of the episodes.
+Before her suicide, she tweeted that she received about a hundred hateful messages every day and she was hurt by them.

 Her death triggered a wave of discussion about anonymous bullying and hateful messages.
+Fuji TV canceled the rest of the planned production of the show and said the decision was to respond “sincerely” to the case.

+At least two people were convicted of defaming Kimura, but their court-ordered penalty — a 9,000 yen ($66) fine — triggered outrage from people who said the penalty was too light.

 Kimura’s mother, Kyoko, also a famous professional wrestler, was a driving force behind the legal change.
 She testified to parliament in April and said she has continuously faced insults and accusations of using her daughter’s name to make money.